How does a meal plan work?

 Where are the locations where I can use meals?

-You can use meals at any of our three residential, all-you-care-to-eat dining locations: Pencader on Laird (North) Campus, Rodney Fresh Food Company on Academy Street, and Russell on East Campus.
+You can use meals at our residential, all-you-care-to-eat dining locations centrally-located Caesar Rodney Fresh Food Company, Russell Dining Hall on East Campus and Pencader Dining Hall on Laird Campus.

 How do I know which locations are open and when?